Visiting Thailand on a budget? As ex-pats in Bangkok, we share the best ways to save money in Thailand and plan a budget

 19. Don’t leave tips – It is not the norm to leave tips in Thailand so don’t worry about leaving tips in restaurants, bars, or cafes.
 However, we found the locals to be very grateful when we did.

 20. 7/11 Stock up – The first thing we learned about Thailand when we arrived in Bangkok, was how cheap the beer in 7/11 is!
 A big bottle of beer costs around 55 baht (£1.10) whilst whiskey and wine bottles are as cheap as 250 baht (£5!).
 There are also these stores EVERYWHERE; ideal for stocking on water etc for your hotel room.

 21. Lotus Water – If you are staying in an area for a while, buy a big bottle of water and fill it up from the water machines outside the supermarkets like Lotus, costing 1 baht per liter.
 This will save you quite a bit on water bottles that normally cost 30+ baht in-store.

 22. Visit the side streets – head down side streets and alleys to find the cheapest street food and often the tastiest.
 This is often where locals can be seen picking up food and you should follow their lead!

-23. Drink the local beer – Singha, Tiger and Leo are all considerably cheaper than imported brands so stick to them when drinking out in bars and restaurants.
+23. Drink the local beer – Singha, Tiger, and Leo are all considerably cheaper than imported brands so stick to them when drinking out in bars and restaurants.
 Also, check out the Facebook pages of western bars to find their happy hours; ideal if you are looking to save money and have a drink or two.

-24. Travel by train – trains are the cheapest way to travel long distances across Thailand but take some time and offer less comfort than buses.
+24. Travel by train – Trains are the cheapest way to travel long distances across Thailand but take some time and offer less comfort than buses.
 Compare train journeys on 12Go.Asia, with various routes, classes, and ticket prices available.
 You can also check out overnight train options to save even more money.